olegabu/fabric-starter/README.md

 # Example with a network of 3 organizations

-## Create organizations, and add them to the consortium
+## Create organizations and add them to the consortium

 Clean up.
 Remove all containers, delete local crypto material:
 ```bash